SamTheAnalyst19/UrbanMartFoodAnalysis/README.md

 # Purpose Of The Project
  The major purpose of the project is to optimize profitability by implementing an effective pricing strategy for its diverse product range

+# The company needs a data-driven solution that can provide insights into:
+1. How to set selling prices that cover procurement costs, other operational costs, and deliver a reasonable profit margin.
+2. How to manage inventory to minimize losses from near-expiry or expired items.